At North Vancouver Recreation & Culture we believe camps are a fun, safe and meaningful way to spend school breaks.

 - Update our first aid procedures

-Our staff will educate children around proper hand hygene and physical distancing.
+Our staff will educate children around proper hand hygiene and physical distancing.

-Our camps will not use public transit or visit public attractions.
+Our camps will not use public transit or visit external public attractions.

 Read more about the NVRC’s health and safety measures.